 It does not feature and display of itself, but does come with the same head tracking module that Oculus Rift has.

 The main selling point for these kind of devices is its mobility.
 Basically it’s not bound to any PC so you are free to take it anywhere you like, as long as you have battery life on your phone.
 As many people said, showcasing Oculus Rift to others is a problem when travelling, it could be an interesting alternative.
-Especially now that we know that in the future laptops will not cut it for the Oculus Rift headset (Updated: VR Laptops will).
+Especially now that we know that in the future laptops will not cut it for the Oculus Rift headset (Updated: VR Laptops will, and these ones are the best).

 I did not really pay attention to this one, as it’s more of an AR headset than VR, but holy crackamoli did Hololens showcase at E3 piqued my interest.